kutaycoskuner/project_toolkit_py/README.md

 - Changing case (e.g., uppercase, lowercase).
 - Overriding file extensions.

+### Graph Visualizer
+A simple tool visualize mathematically defined functions on two parameter relations.

+**use case**: Finding the right timing function for animations.
 **Use case**: Useful for organizing images, files, and bulk renaming tasks.

+### Markdown Tools
+Tools to automate and format markdown documents.
+`markdown_metadata_template_changer` a tool to change `---` block from one template to another.
+Rules need to be declared to use this tool.
+`markdown_formatter` a tool to format markdown essays (experimental)

+**use case**: Format and batch revise markdown files.

 ### Pixel Matcher
 A tool to compare the similarity between two images by analyzing pixel color differences.

 Use case: Designed as a testing tool for 3D rendering projects to detect unintended scene changes.